datumorphism/dataset-eu-geography-shapes/README.md

 References:

-1. Geojson files of Germany: [isellsoap/deutschlandGeoJSON)](https://github.com/isellsoap/deutschlandGeoJSON)
+1. The Geojson files of Germany from [isellsoap/deutschlandGeoJSON)](https://github.com/isellsoap/deutschlandGeoJSON).
+Since the author is using [The Unlicense](https://github.com/isellsoap/deutschlandGeoJSON/blob/master/LICENSE.md), the geojson files of Germany will follow the same license.